-- Notes: 1.
-A majority in the Security Council shall always be 9 votes. - 2.
-Historical Security Councils occurring prior to 1963 will require a 7 vote majority for passage. - 3.
-Any motion may be seconded, but no seconds are required in the Security Council.
+Notes: 1.
+A majority in the Security Council shall always be 9 votes.

+2. Historical Security Councils occurring prior to 1963 will require a 7 vote majority for passage.
-AMERICAN MODEL UNITED NATIONS INTERNATIONAL CONFERENCE ORDER OF PRECEDENCE OF RULES:

-GENERAL ASSEMBLY & ECOSOC SHORT FORM

-Rule SECOND?
+3. Any motion may be seconded, but no seconds are required in the Security Council.

+American Model United Nations International Conference Order of Precedence of Rules: GA & ECOSOC Short Form

+RULE Second?
 DEBATABLE?
-VOTE REQUIRED Page Number Description 6.1 POINT OF ORDER No No None 33 Point out a misuse of the rules 6.2 POINT OF INFORMATION No No None 33 Ask any question of the Chair, or gain a clarification 6.3 POINT OF INQUIRY No No None 33 Ask a question of a speaker at the end of his or her speech, prior to speaker's yielding the floor 7.1 Suspension of the Meeting Yes No Simple Majority 33 Recess the meeting for a specific period of time 7.2 Adjournment of the Meeting Yes No Simple Majority 33 End the meeting for the year 7.3 Adjournment of Debate Yes 2 Pro 2 Con Simple Majority 33 Remove from consideration any proposal on the floor without a vote on the content of that issue 7.4 CLOSURE OF DEBATE Yes 2 Con Simple Majority 33 End debate on any proposal on the floor and bring it to an immediate vote 7.5 DECISION OF NO ACTION Yes 2 Pro 2 Con Simple Majority 34 Only in GA Plenary sessions; signify that no action will be taken on the matter 7.6 Appealing a Decision of the Chair Yes 2 Pro 2 Con Simple Majority 34 Challenge a ruling made by the Chair 7.7 Consultative Session Yes 2 Pro 2 Con Simple Majority 34 Only in ECOSOC; Suspend rules and move to an informal debate session 7.8 DECISION OF COMPETENCE Yes 2 Pro 2 Con Simple Majority 34 Question whether the UN body is competent to act on a certain issue within the Charter and international law 7.9 Consideration of Agenda Topics Yes No Simple Majority 34 Change the order in which agenda items are discussed 7.10 LIMITS ON DEBATE Yes 2 Pro 2 Con Simple Majority 34 Impose (or repeal) a limit on the length of any form of debate 7.11 DIVISION OF THE QUESTION Yes 2 Pro 2 Con Simple Majority 34 Divide a draft resolution or amendment into two or more clauses, or divide a report into two or more paragraphs, each to be voted on separately after Closure of Debate 7.12 RECONSIDERATION OF PROPOSALS Yes 2 Con 2 / 3 Majority 34 Reconsider an item on which debate has been adjourned or upon which a vote has been taken 7.13 IMPORTANT QUESTION Yes 2 Pro 2 Con Simple Majority 34 Only in GA Plenary sessions; requires a 2/3 majority vote for passage on a draft resolution or amendment 7.14 Consideration of Draft Reports Yes No Simple Majority 34 Only in report-writing bodies; bring a draft report to the floor for discussion 7.15 Consideration of Draft Resolutions Yes No Simple Majority 34 Bring a draft resolution to the floor for discussion 7.16 CONSIDERATION OF AMENDMENTS No No None 35 Bring an amendment to the floor for discussion 7.17 SETTING THE ORDER OF CONSIDERATION OF DRAFT RESOLUTIONS FOR THE GA PLENARY SESSION Yes No Simple Majority 35 Establish a priority order for draft resolutions passed in GA committees to be considered by the Combined GA Plenary
+Vote Required Page Number 6.1 POINT OF ORDER No No None 30 Point out a misuse of the rules 6.2 Point of Information No No None 30 Ask any question of the Chair, or gain a clarification 6.3 Point of Inquiry No No None 30 Ask a question of a speaker at the end of his or her speech, prior to speaker's yielding the floor 7.1 Suspension of the Meeting Yes No Simple Majority 30 Recess the meeting for a specific period of time 7.2 Adjournment of the Meeting Yes No Simple Majority 30 End the meeting for the year 7.3 Adjournment of Debate Yes 2 Pro 2 Con Simple Majority 30 Remove from consideration any proposal on the floor without a vote on the content of that issue 7.4 CLOSURE OF DEBATE Yes 2 Con Simple Majority 30 End debate on any proposal on the floor and bring it to an immediate vote 7.5 DECISION OF NO ACTION Yes 2 Pro 2 Con Simple Majority 31 Only in GA Plenary sessions; signify that no action will be taken on the matter 7.6 Appealing a Decision of the Chair Yes 2 Pro 2 Con Simple Majority 31 Challenge a ruling made by the Chair 7.7 CONSULTATIVE SESSION Yes 2 Pro 2 Con Simple Majority 31 Only in ECOSOC; Suspend rules and move to an informal debate session 7.8 DECISION OF COMPETENCE Yes 2 Pro 2 Con Simple Majority 31 Question whether the UN body is competent to act on a certain issue within the Charter and international law 7.9 Consideration of Agenda Topics Yes No Simple Majority 31 Change the order in which agenda items are discussed 7.10 Limits on Debate Yes 2 Pro 2 Con Simple Majority 31 Impose (or repeal) a limit on the length of any form of debate 7.11 Division of the Question Yes 2 Pro 2 Con Simple Majority 31 Divide a draft resolution or amendment into two or more clauses, or divide a report into two or more para- graphs, each to be voted on separately after Closure of Debate 7.12 Reconsideration of Proposals Yes 2 Con 2 / 3 Majority 31 Reconsider an item on which debate has been ad- journed or upon which a vote has been taken 7.13 Important Question Yes 2 Pro 2 Con Simple Majority 31 Only in GA Plenary sessions; requires a 2/3 majority vote for passage on a draft resolution or amendment 7.14 Consideration of Draft Reports Yes No Simple Majority 31 Only in report-writing bodies; bring a draft report to the floor for discussion 7.15 Consideration of Draft Resolutions Yes No Simple Majority 31 Bring a draft resolution to the floor for discussion 7.16 Consideration of Amendments No No None 32 Bring an amendment to the floor for discussion 7.17 SETTING THE ORDER OF CONSIDERATION OF DRAFT RESOLUTIONS FOR THE GA PLENARY SESSION Yes No Simple Majority 32 Establish a priority order for draft resolutions passed in GA committees to be considered by the Combined GA Plenary